brandlewco/jesserieser-hugo-cc/content/posts/tmc.md

 attached_link:
 block_aspect_ratio: 9x16
 blog_block_cover: https://d1sf55qlb7p6hz.cloudfront.net/tmc-4.jpg
-blog_header: 'Not sure '
+blog_header: 'TMC Playlist '
-caption: TMC
+caption: Launch Party and Artist Talk
 blog_content: >-
-  Come hang this Thursday at the new(ish) studio.
+  Come hang this Thursday at our new studio.
 I'll be curating playlists for The Mckinley Club and discussing the influence of music in my work.⁠

   ⁠“Our playlists help motivate, inspire, unwind, and uplift our members.
 We